nehemiaharchives/bbl/README.md

 ```
 joel@JOEL-DESKTOP:~$ bbl rand chapter
 Romans 12
-1 Therefore I urge you, brothers, by the mercies of God, to present your bodies a living sacrifice, holy, acceptable to God, which is your spiritual service.
+1 Therefore I urge you, brothers, by the mercies of God, to present your bodies a living sacrifice, holy, acceptable ...
-2 Don’t be conformed to this world, but be transformed by the renewing of your mind, so that you may prove what is the good, well-pleasing, and perfect will of God.
+2 Don’t be conformed to this world, but be transformed by the renewing of your mind, so that you may prove what is th...
-3 For I say through the grace that was given me, to everyone who is among you, not to think of yourself more highly than you ought to think; but to think reasonably, as God has apportioned to each person a measure of faith.
+3 For I say through the grace that was given me, to everyone who is among you, not to think of yourself more highly t...
 ...
 21 Don’t be overcome by evil, but overcome evil with good.
 ```